News|Articles|August 6, 2025

-Metformin Shows Inconsistent Results for Alzheimer's Prevention
+Metformin Shows Inconsistent Results for Alzheimer Prevention

 Analysis group A included metformin compared with GLP-1s, group B included metformin and sulfonylureas, group C included metformin and short-acting insulin, and group D included metformin users with diabetes and metformin users without diabetes.
-The results showed a significantly higher risk of AD for analysis A, metformin compared with GLP1s, and there was no statistically significant difference for analysis B or analysis C. As for patients with and without diabetes, the risk of patients with diabetes developing AD who were taking metformin was higher than those without, according to the study authors.1
+The results showed a significantly higher risk of AD for analysis A, metformin compared with GLP-1s, and there was no statistically significant difference for analysis B or analysis C. As for patients with and without diabetes, the risk of those with diabetes developing AD who were taking metformin was higher than those without, according to the study authors.1

-As for mortality, analysis A indicated statistically insignificant risk differences, and groups B and C demonstrated lower mortality risk.
+Regarding mortality, analysis A indicated statistically insignificant risk differences, and groups B and C demonstrated lower mortality risk.
 For patients with and without diabetes, the mortality risk was insignificant.
 When looking at hemoglobin A1c, the investigators found that patients taking metformin had a value of 6.53% compared with GLP-1s having 6.28%.
 Further, for metformin and sulfonylureas, the hemoglobin A1c values were 6.58% and 6.68%, respectively, and for metformin and short-acting insulins, the values were 6.60% and 7.16%, respectively.1

-“Metformin's neuroprotective effects against AD, compared to other treatments, were inconsistent,” the authors concluded.
+“Metformin's neuroprotective effects against AD, compared [with] other treatments, were inconsistent,” the authors concluded.
 “There was no comparison between analyses A-C, in which metformin demonstrated a protective effect against neurologic decline based on the incidence of an AD diagnosis.”

 READ MORE: Diabetes Resource Center